AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module16/ex5.md

 NOTE.
 If you just created the **Data connection** and **Data view** you might need to wait a couple of hours.
 CJA takes some time to import historical data when there is a huge amount of data records.

 Let's drag and drop some dimensions and metrics to analysis the Marketing channels.
 First use the dimension of **marketingchannel** and drag and drop it to the canvas of the **Freeform table**.
+(Click on **Show All** in case you don't see the metric immediately in the Metrics menu)

 ![demo](./images/pro14.png)